CAADO/DH-liberalism-W2/notes.md

 When uploading files to Git, I decided to just not upload the joural pictures because I'm lazy but they did download.

 Wait never mind, I figured it out.
+There are a ton of active-history things though...

 For the week's bonus, I decided to download a differnt video then was in the description, just because.

+So I probably have to install githup desktop on the computer to use the git command, hun.

+oh no that's not how that works, well ok then.